craigpotter/nestedSortable/README.md

 # NOTICE

 This is a direct fork of https://github.com/ilikenwf/nestedSortable.
-Only thing I have changed is the README.MD and intergrated it with Composer.
+Only thing I have changed is the README.MD and intergrated it with Bower.

 # nestedSortable jQuery plugin